 It’s helpful to put yourself in the shoes of your ideal buyer.
 Empathizing with them allows you to understand their needs on a deeper level and create solutions that serve them best.
 Consider these questions:

 So, you’ve found your niche.
 Now you need to help your niche find you.
 While doing your buyer persona research, you will determine the online channels where your target audience consumes information.
 Use the audience insights on each channel to determine the content that will serve your audience best.
 If you are using Facebook, their Audience Insights tool will help you tap into your audience’s preferences to reach them on the platform.
-Sprout Social wrote a guide to using Facebook Audience Insights and the Facebook Ad Manager to research your audience’s preferences and create content that will resonate with them before spending money on ads.
+Within the Flow wrote a guide to using Facebook Audience Insights and the Facebook Ad Manager to research your audience’s preferences and create content that will resonate with them before spending money on ads.

 For some niches, social media may not be the best platform on which to reach them.
 Think about trade shows, conferences, professional associations, and trade publications that serve your niche.
 You may have more success with these targeted networking and advertising opportunities.